papermoonio/polkadot-mkdocs/policies/cookie-policy.md

 - Improve security by recognizing suspicious activity or repeated failed login attempts.
 - Analyze aggregated data to optimize user experience and site performance.

-## What Cookies do we use?
+## What Cookies Do We Use?

-**Essential cookies -** We may store cookies on your device if necessary to enable us to offer and provide Services, including intended user functionality and use of the Website.
+**Essential cookies** - We may store cookies on your device if necessary to enable us to offer and provide Services, including intended user functionality and use of the Website.
 They are also required for you to navigate through the Website and benefit from all the available features.
 These cookies cannot be switched off and are set for fundamental options on the Website, such as logging in and forms, as well as set preferences, such as timezone or languages (as noted above).

-**Analytical cookies -** These cookies help us learn how you interact with the Website and its features, which parts you use the most, and how you otherwise engage with the Services.
+**Analytical cookies** - These cookies help us learn how you interact with the Website and its features, which parts you use the most, and how you otherwise engage with the Services.
 This helps us track various usage statistics and better understand how much time you spend on the Website and otherwise interacting with the Services.
 These statistics are intended to help us to improve the Website and the Services related thereto.

-**Functional Cookies -** These cookies help us provide you with better functionality of the Website and otherwise in connection with the Services, including a more personalized experience.
+**Functional Cookies** - These cookies help us provide you with better functionality of the Website and otherwise in connection with the Services, including a more personalized experience.
 Third-party providers can also place these cookies you expressly consent to when you accept this Cookie Policy and the Privacy Policy by accessing the Website and/or otherwise using the Services provided in connection therewith.
 You may block these cookies, but if you do, parts of the Website do not function the way we intended.

 ## How to Block Cookies